This post may include affiliate links; see our disclosure policy.

 Want to cook green or brown lentils without a recipe?
-All you need is this lentil to water ratio, which works every time.
+All you need is this lentil-to-water ratio that works every time.

 Wondering how to make lentils without a recipe?
-All you need is that lentil to water ratio, which works every time.
-This ratio is for brown and green lentils only (since red and yellow lentils cook differently — they become mushier when cooked and are used for stews).
-Here is is:
+All you need is a lentil-to-water ratio that works every time.
+This ratio is for brown and green lentils only (red and yellow lentils cook differently — they become mushier and are mainly used for stews).
+Here’s the ratio to use:

 That means if you’re planning to cook 1 cup of lentils, you’ll combine it with 3 cups of water in a pot.
 Simple as that!
 Here are a few other things to keep in mind: